-If the employee feels that their grievance has not been satisfactorily resolved they can appeal against the outcome to the Head of Human Resources.
+If the employee feels that their grievance has not been satisfactorily resolved they can appeal against the outcome to the Head of Human Resources, who will determine the most appropriate senior manager to hear their appeal.
 Where their grievance is against the Head of Human Resources, they should submit their appeal to the Director of Finance and Resources.